Beyond the Buzzword: Defining Data-Driven

 • Measurement Systems: Close the loop by tracking decision outcomes against expectations, providing accountability and feedback for improvement.

-Organizations often focus disproportionately on analytical technology while underinvesting in the frameworks, processes, and measurement systems that connect analysis to actual decisions and outcomes.
+Organizations often focus disproportionately on acquiring analytical technology.
+While tools are important, there’s sometimes an underinvestment in the critical frameworks, robust processes, and clear measurement systems that truly connect analytical output to actual decisions and, ultimately, to tangible outcomes.

 Practical Implementation: Making it Work